bibbox/bibbox-documentation/docs/user-guide.md

 ![Starting Screen](images/v4/v4_interface_startscreen.png)

-By clicking onto the [Store](https://demo.bibbox.org/applications)-Button on top you will get to the app overview.
+By clicking onto the <a href="https://demo.bibbox.org/applications" target="_blank">Store</a>-Button on top you will get to the app overview.

 ![App Store](images/v4/v4_interface_appstore.png)